Plan Your Visit

 Adult Support – Adults are expected to help the children they are visiting with to follow all health and safety rules.

-Eating and Drinking – No food or drink is allowed on the premises; water bottles and baby bottles are the only exceptions.
-Water fountains are turned off.
+Eating and Drinking – No food or drink is allowed in the Museum exhibits; water bottles and baby bottles are the only exceptions.

 TIPS FOR VISITING